NotBestLord/NotLordConnect/README.md

 # NotLordConnect
- A service for storing ip's as 8 digit codes
+ A service for storing ip's as 8 digit codes.
+ Uses notlord.com/connect